markusmoenig/Eldiron/docs/docs/characters_items/attributes.md

 strength = 5.0      # Strength of the Light
 range = 3.0         # Range of the light
 flicker = 0.4       # Amount of light flickering
+lift = 1.0          # Optional vertical offset from the entity or item origin
 ```

 ---